wiktor145/QTrator/README.md

 ![Alt text](general.png?raw=true "System diagram")

-The system is designed for a complete and automatic comparison of quantum transpilers.
+"The system is designed for a complete and automatic comparison of quantum transpilers.
 The author decided to name the system QTrator (Quantum TRAnspilers comparaTOR).

 The entire system work is divided into three sections: